 Deferments in refinancing

 As young doctor on a fellowship, Carl is in a very unique position.
 His debt compared to his income probably does not look very favorable, but he also has a high degree of confidence that his income will be dramatically increasing in the short-term.
 This may be one of the rare circumstances where a deferment might actually make sense.
-While we are unaware of SoFi or Earnest offering an initial deferment like the one Carl describes, one of their main competitors, DRB, does offer a plan especially for young doctors.
+While we are unaware of SoFi or Earnest offering an initial deferment like the one Carl describes, one of their main competitors, Laurel Road, does offer a plan especially for young doctors.
 Payments start at $100 per month, and then start at their regular amounts once the income increases.

 There are definitely a lot of reasons to be temped to jump into private student loan consolidation/refinancing.
 At the end of the day, the decision should come down to the math.
 The only way to know for sure is to run the numbers for a few different possible financial paths and to pick the option that makes the most sense.
 It isn’t terribly complicated, but it does take some research and some careful thought.